HolosDev/CEREScript-Core01-BI/Documents/Structure.md

 ### LocalVariables

+* 0: Reserved for Control Flow
+* 1: Reserved for Control Flow
-* 0: ExecutingTime for a next CERES instruction
+* 2: ExecutingTime for a next CERES instruction
   * Need to be initialized before add in SITable
-* 2: Elapsed InternalTime in time-slot
+* 3: Elapsed InternalTime in time-slot
+* 4: Resume or not
+  * True: do not get a new executingTime
+  * otherwise: get a new executingTime

 ### LocalCache